 KAYLIE MELVILLE BIO

 Melbourne-based percussionist Kaylie Melville is a soloist and chamber musician dedicated to new music performance.
-Noted for her “extraordinary ability to impart a sense of musicality to even the smallest gestures” (Partial Durations), Kaylie is the co-Artistic Director of the luminary new music organisation Speak Percussion, co-Artistic Director of the contemporary ensemble Rubiks Collective and frequently works with leading Australian ensembles and orchestras.
-In addition to performing, Kaylie's practice incorporates improvising, directing, curating and teaching.
+Noted for her “extraordinary ability to impart a sense of musicality to even the smallest gestures” (Partial Durations), Kaylie is the Artistic Director of Australia’s leading percussive arts organisation Speak Percussion, founding Co-Director of chamber music ensemble Rubiks Collective ,and frequently works with leading Australian ensembles and orchestras.
+In addition to performing, Kaylie's practice incorporates directing, producing, curating, improvising and mentoring.

 Kaylie was one of the first percussionists admitted to the Professional Performance Program at the Australian National Academy of Music, and holds Master of Music (Research) and Master of Music Studies qualifications from the University of Melbourne.
 She completed her undergraduate studies at the University of Western Australia, where she earned a Bachelor of Music (Honors) and a Bachelor of Arts with majors in French and English Literature.
 Her teachers have included Peter Neville, John Arcaro, Robert Cossom, Tim White and Alex Timcke.